EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-4.md

    code ./PostgresProjection/program.cs
    ```

-2. Locate and examine code that subscribes to stream
+2. Locate and examine the code that subscribes to stream

 ```cs
 await using var subscription = esdb.SubscribeToStream(                   // Subscribe events..